-Open 05/07/18 Policies and procedures: concern about future professional registration of a doctor who has worked with us as agency staff.
-Raising Concerns Corporate Services Requested further information to be able to support.
-Complete 26/07/18 Policies and procedures: Staff member asleep on duty and management perceived to have taken no action.
-Raising Concerns South Locality Care Group Concern investigated, and appropriate action had been taken.
-Open 20/08/18 Equipment and maintenance: IG breach.
-Raising Concerns Corporate Services Investigation ongoing.
-Open 21/08/18 Policies and Procedures: Attitudes and behaviours Raising Concerns South Locality Care Group Investigated and actions taken locally.
-Ongoing monitoring.
-Open 21/08/18 Quality and Safety: agency staff working on a ward had allegedly not been trained in seclusion processes.
-Raising Concerns South Locality Care Group Requested clarification about responsibility for training in seclusion processes from Staffing Solutions.
-Open 26/09/18 Patient experience: both nurses and support staff at SGP are filling in menu requests without consultation with patients.
-Raising Concerns North Locality Care Group Discussion with Head of Catering regarding the rollout of training.
-Open 26/09/18 Attitudes and behaviours: management style.
-Regarding domestics engaging in conversation with colleagues.
-Raising Concerns NTW Solutions Clarification requested from manager.
-To be resolved locally.
-Open 26/09/18 Quality and safety: staff have expressed a concern about their safety on CAV when leaving the site during the dark nights once the clocks have gone back.
-Raising Concerns Central Locality Care Group Requested Bulletin and/or an All-Users email after the clocks have gone back to remind staff about appropriate safety and security behaviour during the dark nights.
+Open 05/07/18 Policies and procedures: concern about future professional registration of a doctor who has worked with us as Raising Concerns Corporate Services Requested further information to be able to support. agency staff.
+Complete 26/07/18 Policies and procedures: Staff member Raising South Locality Concern investigated, and appropriate action had been asleep on duty and management perceived to have taken no action.
+Concerns Care Group taken.
+Open 20/08/18 Equipment and maintenance: IG Raising Corporate Investigation ongoing. breach.
+Concerns Services Open 21/08/18 Policies and Procedures: Attitudes and Raising South Locality Investigated and actions taken locally.
+Ongoing behaviours Concerns Care Group monitoring.

+Open 21/08/18 Quality and Safety: agency staff Raising South Locality Requested clarification about responsibility for training working on a ward had allegedly not Concerns Care Group in seclusion processes from Staffing Solutions. been trained in seclusion processes.
+X Open 26/09/18 Patient experience: both nurses and Raising North Locality Discussion with Head of Catering regarding the rollout support staff at SGP are filling in menu Concerns Care Group of training. requests without consultation with and the second s patients.
+Open 26/09/18 Attitudes and behaviours: management Raising NTW Solutions Clarification requested from manager.
+To be resolved style.
+Regarding domestics engaging in Concerns locally. conversation with colleagues.
+Open 26/09/18 Quality and safety: staff have Raising Central Locality Requested Bulletin and/or an All-Users email after the expressed a concern about their safety Concerns Care Group cocks have gone back to remind staff about on CAV when leaving the site during 246 appropriate safety and security behaviour during the the dark nights once the clocks have dark nights. gone back.

+Northumber of